 Future growth could be driven by organic growth of its premium brands as well as through strategic acquisitions.
 The company has also focused on its core competencies, by disposing of Pillsbury and Burger King in the early 2000s.
 North America accounts for one third of sales but over 40% of annual profits.
 Emerging markets in Asia, Africa and Latin America account for 40% of sales.
 Continued investments in strategic emerging markets could translate into higher sales in the future, particularly as the number of middle class consumers who will be able to afford premium drinks rises significantly.

-The annual dividend payment has been increased by 6.80% on average, which is lower than the growth in EPS.
+The annual dividend payment has increased by 5.80% per year over the past decade, which is lower than the growth in EPS.

 A 6% growth in distributions translates into the dividend payment doubling every twelve years on average.
 The expected dividends in 2014 are roughly double the dividends paid in 2003.

 Dividends on the ordinary shares are normally paid twice a year: an interim dividend in April and a final dividend in October.
 The approximate split between the two payments is 40:60.

 The dividend payout ratio has decreased from 56.50% in 2004 to 45.50% in 2013.
 A lower payout is always a plus, since it leaves room for consistent dividend growth minimizing the impact of short-term fluctuations in earnings.

 The company has really high return on equity, which is common for most high quality dividend payers that do not require a lot of equity to operate the business.
 Rather than focus on absolute values for this indicator, I generally want to see at least a stable return on equity over time.